KamandPrompt/CodeManiacs/README.md

 Want to file a bug, request a feature, contribute some code, or improve documentation?
 Excellent!
 Read up on our guidelines for [contributing](CONTRIBUTING.md) and then check out one of our [issues](https://github.com/KamandPrompt/CodeManiacs/issues).
 Make sure you follow the guidelines before sending a contribution!

-## Contributors
+## Contribution

-Peoples currently contributing to this project are in [CONTRIBUTING.md](/CONTRIBUTING.md) file.
+People looking to contribute can checkout the [CONTRIBUTING.md](/CONTRIBUTING.md) file.